 When it comes to pensions, the Conservatives have historically reigned supreme.
 The older generation is their bread and butter, but this time things could be different.
 They are toying with the idea of watering down their commitment to the pensions triple lock.
 This was a pledge from the days of the coalition to make sure pensions rise at 2.5% the rate of inflation or the average rate of earnings – whichever is larger.

 Labour have reacted with what they call a pledge card.
-They will maintain the triple lock and will also help women who have lost out because of the rising retirement age and maintain a full winter fuel allowance.
+They’ll keep the triple lock, help women who’ve lost out because of retirement age rise and maintain a full winter fuel allowance.

 Where the Conservatives are strong is in workplace pensions.
 They wanted to avoid another moment when a company is sold without safeguarding the pensions scheme.
 If corporations and small businesses alike are merging or being bought, the pensions regulator could stop the deal if the scheme is not guaranteed.
 The Lib Dems, meanwhile, came up with the idea of the pensions triple lock, but still haven’t committed to keeping it.
 We’ll have to wait until their manifesto is released to find out about that.